 These funds are supported by local church givings, donations to Mission & Service, and endowments from the community at large.
 Financial resources available are limited and there are always more who seek help than it is possible to assist in any one year.
 However, like the loaves and the fishes, a little spread among many can make an enormous difference in the life of each individual who shares in that gift.

-More information about the funds, ways to contribute to them, and applications for assistance are available through your Conference personnel minister.
+More information about the funds, ways to contribute to them, and applications for assistance are available through your regional council pastoral relations minister.